svamsik/edge-ai-suites/metro-ai-suite/smart-route-planning-agent/docs/user-guide/system-requirements.md

 ## Validation

-Ensure all required software are installed and configured before proceeding to [Get Started](./get-started.md).
+Ensure all required software is installed and configured before proceeding to [Get Started](./get-started.md).

 ## Learn More